nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

 [examples](https://www.internetlivestats.com/one-second/#tweets-band).
 One way
-to implement asynchronous features (and some forms of caching) is by using [frontend timers](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals) to regularly check the API for new data every now and then.
+to implement asynchronous features (and some forms of caching) is by using [frontend timers](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals) to regularly check a source for new data every now and then.

 </blockquote>